Temu Enlists Help of Consumers to Flag Scam Sites, Shares Tips to Shop Safely This Holiday Season

 "With the rising popularity of our products and services, we've noticed the emergence of apps and websites impersonating our brand to cheat our customers," said a Temu spokesperson.
 "We have taken legal action against these fraudulent entities.
 However, the judicial process and expected delays in addressing the issue with the hosting platforms and cloud services mean the resolution may not be immediate.
 Therefore, we urge consumers to support our efforts by reporting any such fraudulent activities they encounter."

 To address reports about fraudulent Temu websites, suspicious text messages or phone calls, consumers are encouraged to file a report with Temu at https://www.temu.com/bgch_report_suspicious.html.
-Additionally, consumers can file their complaints to the relevant authorities including the National Cyber Security Center (https://www.ncsc.gov.uk/section/about-this-website/report-scam-website) and Action Fraud (https://www.actionfraud.police.uk/).
+Additionally, consumers can file their complaints to the relevant authorities including the Federal Bureau of Investigation (https://www.ic3.gov/Home/FileComplaint ) and the Federal Trade Commission (https://reportfraud.ftc.gov/#/ ).

 Common Scams To Beware: